Dell Latitude 14 E7440 Intel Core i7 2.1GHz 14" Ultrabook for $289

 Walmart offers the 3-lb.
 Evoo Intel Atom Cherry Trail 1.44GHz 11.6" 1080p Touchscreen 2-in-1 Laptop in several colors (Silver pictured) for $129 with free shipping.
 That's $70 off list and the lowest price we could find.
 Buy Now

-Dell Home, via its Member Purchase Program, offers its Dell Inspiron 3670 Intel Coffee Lake Core i5 2.8GHz Desktop PC for $636.99.
-Coupon code "AFF200GMT" cuts it to $440.99.
-With free shipping, that's tied with our expired mention from four days ago, $209 off, and the lowest price we've seen.
+Walmart offers the Lenovo Ideapad S340 Intel Whiskey Lake Core i3 2.1GHz 15.6" Laptop in Abyss Blue or Platinum Grey for $279 with free shipping.
+That's $10 under our mention from four days ago and the lowest price we've seen.
+(It's the best price we could find today by $88.)
 Buy Now

+Dell Refurbished Store offers a selection of refurbished Dell OptiPlex 9020 desktops, with prices starting from $169.
+(Prices are as shown.)
+Plus, all orders bag free shipping.
+That yields a savings of up to $270 on over 70 models.
+Buy Now

+Dell Home, via its Member Purchase Program, offers the Dell XPS Coffee Lake i7 3GHz 8-Core Desktop Computer, for $1,371.99.
+Coupon code "DTXPSAFF1" drops it to $930.99 with free shipping.
+That's $469 off list and the lowest price we could find.
+Buy Now

 Dell Refurbished Store discounts a selection of refurbished Dell Latitude E5450 laptops, with prices starting from $199.
 Plus, all orders bag free shipping.
 Shop Now

-Note: Update: The price has increased to $336.33.
-Buy Now